qiwenxu697/cse15l-w5lab-report/index.md

 In order to fix it, we need to assign each element in `newArray` to be the element in `arr` from the backward direction.
 Last, we return `newArray` which is the reversed version of `arr`.
 ## Part 2 - Researching Commands
 * `find ./technical -name "*.txt"`
+`-name` searches for files and directories with a pattern. `find ./technical -name "*.txt"` will search for files or directories with names ending in ".txt" in the technical directory.

 <img width="486" alt="截屏2024-02-13 下午9 42 55" src="https://github.com/qiwenxu697/cse15l-w5lab-report/assets/147675962/9b025875-8cce-4157-a2c9-d33da354202f">

 `-name` search for files and directories with a pattern.
+* find ./technical -name biomed find ./technical -name biomed is looking for files or directories with the exact name "biomed" within the ./technical directory.